meshtastic/firmware/docs/software/plugins/ExternalNotificationPlugin.md

 Depending on how your external cirtcuit configured is configured, you may need to set the active state to true.

 	ext_notification_plugin_active = 1

+## Alert Types

+We support being alerted on two events:

+1) Incoming Text Message

+2) Incoming Text Message that contains the ascii bell character.
+At present, only the Python API can send an ascii bell character, but more support may be added in the future.

+### Bell Character

+The bell character is ASCII 0x07.
+Include 0x07 anywhere in the text message and with ext_notification_plugin_alert_bell enabled, we will issue an external notification.

 # External Hardware